If you’ve been injured in a car accident and want to self-treat with heat, check out this article before you exacerbate your injury.

 With heat, muscles relax and allow you to move freely, allowing for increased flexibility and facilitating proper stretching of damaged tissue.
 Remember to always use a barrier between the heat and your skin, such as a cloth or towel to prevent burns.
 Heat can be applied with a thermal gel pack or simply a small warm wet hand towel.

-When To Apply Heat and Ice
+When To Apply Heat and Ice for Pain

 When one or more of your muscles go into spasm, your body reacts to this “injury” by sending more white blood cells to the site.
 These extra white blood cells can interfere with the red blood cells’ routine tasks of carrying oxygen and nutrients to the injured area.
 Waste products stagnate and accumulate in the affected tissue.
 A lack of oxygen to the site can also stimulate a “pain-spasm cycle” where the nerves send “pain” signals to your brain.
 In response, your brain contracts the muscles near the injury to close off blood supply and prevents swelling.
 So starts a vicious cycle that can lead to more spasms and more pain.
 Even worse, unless the cycle is broken, it can continue for years.